KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 !["@CodenameTim @kati @djangocon I've been thinking about this a lot, and I would be most thrilled to prepare a talk.
 Currently, one of the topics I'm feeling most passionate about is Diversity And Inclusion, so I'd be excited to share my view, thoughts and my experience on the matter.
 Would that be a talk you'd like to see/attend?"](recap-of-djangocon-us-2023-images/i've-been-thinking-about-this-a-lot.png)

 Natalia gave some examples of prejudice that she has faced as a woman.
+Thank you Natalia for putting into words the type of that experiences I've also had, but have questioned.

-She explained what unconscious bias is, gave some example sources, and explained that we are unaware of it.
+She explained what unconscious bias is and that we are unaware of it.
 Her hope is that we will reflect on our unconscious biases to improve the Django community as a whole.

 She then talked about the conflicting standards women are expected to meet.
-I personally found this to be the most powerful part of her talk.
+I personally found this to be a very powerful part of her talk.

 <!--
 Summary
 Ned's talk, culture book
-Please watch and reflect.

-I don't take the time that Natalia spent on her talk lightly.
-I've chatted with women recently about the additional overhead women and other underrepresented people often have from doing extra work to change the system.
-It can be exhausting.
-I am looking forward to getting to know Natalia's development work.
 -->

 <!--
 https://fosstodon.org/@nessita/110340749235756274
 -->

-Thank you to Natalia for embracing our community and asking for reflection about an important subject.
+Thank you to Natalia for embracing our community and generously asking for reflection about an important subject.
 I hope she found our conference to be very welcoming in return.

 ![“I had to stand in line at the women's bathroom.
 I’ve never had to do that before at a conference.”
 Natalia Bidart at #DjangoConUS](recap-of-djangocon-us-2023-images/i-had-to-stand-in-line.png)